How to find out ownership details of property and land

 - Registry of Deeds, a system of registering documents which relate to unregistered land

-- Statutory Charges Register, a system which allows buyers to check if a property is affected by certain statutory restrictions
+- Statutory Charges Register, a system which allows buyers to check if a property is affected by certain restrictions

 The benefits of registering property or land are

 - you can look at the register and/or title plan of a property you own

 - you can find out who owns a specific property